MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 Repeat the above steps for any additional roles that are applied to the Group Team.

-### Assign Dynamics 365 Guides Roles to the Team - Option 2
+### Assign Dynamics 365 Guides Roles to a Group Team - Option 2

 Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
 See [Add roles to group teams](https://docs.microsoft.com/power-platform/admin/manage-teams).